Afghanistan landscape © Phillip Hickman

 Unfortunately, most governments advise against all travel to Afghanistan as the country is currently considered one of the most dangerous in the world and is the site of ongoing war and conflict.
 No part of Afghanistan is considered safe for travel, with those brave enough being extremely careful to honour the country's predominantly Muslim beliefs and traditions.

-Afghanistan is a country rich in not only culture, but also breathtaking landscapes that one day will hopefully entice the visitors it deserves, to the benefit of Afghanistan's people.
-However, until further notice, it seems the only foreign visitors to this country are of the gun-wielding insurgency-fighting variety.
+Afghanistan is a country rich in not only culture, but also breathtaking wilderness that hopefully will once again entice intrigued travellers with itchy feet.
+But until further notice, it seems most foreign visitors to this country will be aid workers or soldiers.